rifqanzalbina/auth-mern/README.md

 ## Technology We Use
 - MongoDB
-- Express Js
+- Express js
-- React Js
+- React js
-- Node Js
+- Node js

 ## Made By
 rifqanzalbina